The Directors are pleased to present the 28th (Twenty Eighth) Annual

 The Company maintained healthy, cordial and harmonious industrial

 relations at all levels.
 The enthusiasm and unstinting efforts of the

-employees have enabled your Company to remain at the leadership position
+employees have enabled the Company to remain at the leadership position

-in the Industry.
+in the industry.
 It has taken various steps to improve productivity

 It is our strong belief that caring for our business constituents has